 When it comes to choosing the right material for your dog's food and water bowls, there's no better option than stainless steel.
 Durable, non-porous, and easy to clean, these hard-wearing bowls will last for years, even if you've got a pup that gets particularly excited about mealtime.

 Compared to ceramic bowls, which come in a wide variety of colors, textures, and patterns, stainless steel bowls can seem a little boring.
 But we're here to tell you that there are personality-packed stainless steel bowls aplenty—you just have to know where to shop!
-Before we take a look at the top-rated stainless steel bowls for 2022, here are a few things to keep in mind when choosing a set for your dog.
+Before we take a look at the top-rated stainless steel bowls, here are a few things to keep in mind when choosing a set for your dog.

 Video of the Day